bus-api-provider-events — Bus Events API provider

 Unprotected event names require events:send to publish and events:listen to stream.

-Protected Bus integration events use domain scopes.
+Protected Bus integration events use identities resource access.
 VM events use vm:read or vm:write; LLM execution events use llm:proxy; public container events use container:read, container:run, and container:delete; protected container runner administration events use container:admin; usage events use usage:write, usage:read, and usage:delete; SSH run events use ssh:run.
 Billing events are protected the same way: public status/setup events use billing:read or billing:setup, entitlement checks use billing:entitlement:check, subscription updates use billing:subscription:write, billing usage export uses billing:usage:export, and Stripe-provider events use billing:provider.
 Deploy/bootstrap events use cloud:read, cloud:write, cloud:destroy, database:read, database:admin, node:read, node:admin, inference:read, and inference:admin according to the namespace action.
 Wildcard streams are rejected by default because the provider cannot safely prove that one token may receive every future protected event.

 POST /api/v1/events